Orsten/bootstrap-test-website/README.md

-My Nicknam - Orsten.
+My Nickname - Orsten.
 My work:
 Some practice in bootstrap.

-# Git nad Github
+# Git and Github